SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <td style="text-align: left">Keep old values in the objects tab if an operation fails </td>
 <td style="text-align: left">c8y_GenericUI_retainOldValuesIfError</td>
 <td style="text-align: left">Boolean</td>
 <td style="text-align: left">Controls if stale values are kept in the Objects tab.
-If this flag is set to <code>true</code>(default) the agent never removes a value.
+If this flag is set to <code>true</code> (default) the agent never removes a value.
 If set to <code>false</code> the agent will remove values in two cases:
 <ol>
 <li>A failed read or write operation will lead to removal if the device answers with one of the following CoAP response codes: <code>4.01 (Unauthorized)</code>, <code>4.03 (Forbidden)</code>, <code>4.04 (Not found)</code>, <code>5.00 (Internal Server Error)</code> and <code>5.01 (not implemented)</code>. </li>
 <li>Resources not contained in a discover response will be removed.
-This allows a discover operation to be used for purging out resources that do not exist on the device any longer</li>
+This allows a discover operation to be used for purging resources that do not exist on the device any longer.</li>
 </ol>
 <td style="text-align: left">Optional</td>
 </tr>